2013 Ependymoma Awareness Day

 Ependymomas account for 3 to 6 percent of all tumors of the central nervous system.
 The overall five-year survival rate is greater than 80 percent.
 However, new and innovative treatments are needed to reduce side effects from the cancer and its treatment as well as to help those patients who relapse.

-“Our hope with Ependymoma Awareness Day is to increase public recognition of this rare tumor and the need for clinical studies to improve early diagnosis, standardize treatment and improve the health status of those living with this disease,” said Mark Gilbert, M.D., the medical director and principal investigator of CERN.
+“Our hope with Ependymoma Awareness Day is to increase public recognition of this rare tumor and the need for clinical studies to improve early diagnosis, standardize treatment and improve the health status of those living with this disease,” said Mark Gilbert, M.D., clinical trials project member of the CERN Foundation.

 The 9-year-old fought a valiant fight against the disease enduring seven surgeries, two rounds of radiation and four different kinds of chemotherapy and sadly lost his battle on May 26, 2012.

 Kimberly says “I stand here before you respectfully honored to offer hope to our families that our impacted by ependymoma.
 Hope that Ryan’s 32 million tumor tissues that we donated will someday bring a cure to their children so they will never have to go through the loss that we suffered.”